simmosoonsein/Demo/README.md

 Demo Automaton Project is a test automation project.

 Two scenarios have been automated for Gymwolf webpage:

-  a) Initial customer registration
+  * Initial customer registration
-  b) Search for specific exercise
+  * Search for specific exercise

 ## How the project structure looks like?